 Falassarna is a wide, open beach on the northwestern tip of Crete, exposed to the full western sky and offering some of the most spectacular sunsets anywhere on the island.
 The combination of crashing waves, dramatic cloud formations over the open sea, and the changing colors of a Cretan sky at dusk creates conditions that make even average sunset photography look extraordinary.

 📷 Pro Tip: Arrive 90 minutes before sunset to scout your position and watch the light change.
 The beach faces due west, which means the sun drops directly into the sea.
 Shoot with a wide-angle lens to capture the full sweep of the sky and the horizon.
 Once the sun sets, stay for blue hour: the afterglow over the sea and the gradual appearance of stars in the eastern sky extend the photography session by another 30 minutes.
-A tripod is essential.
+A tripod is essential for anything after the sun drops below the horizon.

 Best time: Golden hour through blue hour.
-Distance from Chania: ~55 km, approximately 60–75 minutes.
+Distance from Chania: 55 km, approximately 60 to 75 minutes.

 Street Photography in Crete